Fathom Lab

 Author: P. Dal Bianco

 Australia will soon have a new public holiday.
-Beginning 12 May 2026, the nation will commemorate the defeat of the invading forces of leveraged landlords on the shores of rampant speculation.
-At the upcoming 2026 Federal Budget, it will be proclaimed that the decisive death blow was the shocking revelation that property investments should be cash flow positive and not perpetually underwritten by taxpayers.
+Beginning 12 May 2026 the nation will commemorate the defeat of the invading forces of leveraged landlords on the shores of rampant speculation.
+At the upcoming 2026 Federal Budget, it will be proclaimed the decisive death blow was the shocking revelation that property investments should be cash flow positive and not perpetually underwritten by taxpayers.

 It’s a proud moment for the nation.